Upcoming Information Sessions

 - In addition, unforeseen weather and travel events and agenda changes may alter the daily or weekly schedule.
 However, experienced Program Directors on the ground will work to ensure that the any changes and/or additions to the schedule will be consistent with the overall goals of the program.

 - It is critical that students approach the program with an attitude of flexibility and adaptability which are essential elements of global health practice.

-	The Global Health Innovation certificate is a stackable credential that can be applied toward a Master of Science in Health and Social Innovation.
-The 36-credit MS Health and Social Innovation program is available as a hybrid degree combining elements of online and in-class learning and can be completed by a working professional in as little as 24 months.
-Upon the successful completion of the certificate, all 12 of the credits are completely transferrable to the MS Health and Social Innovation program.
-This means that when you finish your certificate, if you choose you'll be 24 credits away from a Master's degree!
+The Global Health Innovation certificate is a stackable credential that can be applied toward a Master of Science in Global Health.
+The 31-credit MS Global Health program uses online and in-person facilitation to help advance your career in the field of Global Health.
+Upon the successful completion of the certificate, all 12 of the credits are completely transferrable to the MS Global Health Program.
+This means that when you finish your certificate if you choose you'll be 19 credits away from a master's degree!

-	Check out the curriculum for the MS Health and Social Innovation.
+Check out the curriculum for the MS Global Health

 Tuition and Fees